-Project Delays: Mismanagement or shoddy work can extend project timelines considerably.
+• Project Delays: Mismanagement or shoddy work can extend project timelines considerably.
 These delays not only prolong the inconvenience but may also incur additional labor charges and storage fees for materials.
-Are they "working on it" or are they Pages 108 - 122 Not Included in Sample
+Are they "working on it" or are they

-- The Punch List Is Your Final Payment Leverage
+KEY TAKEAWAYS FROM THIS CHAPTER • The Punch List Is Your Final Payment Leverage

-- A Walkthrough & Walk Around Are Essential

-- Post-remodeling Safety Considerations
+- A Walkthrough & Walk Around Are Essential - Post-remodeling Safety Considerations